SayNode/FondueSwap/documentation/PositionManagment.md

 - _Function_: receives an array with parameters, and removes a specified amount of liquidity from an existing position.
   Does not burn any NFT.
+- _Receives_: receives an array with:
+  - tokenId
-- _Receives_: receives an array with: - tokenId - liquidity amount we wish to remove
+  - liquidity amount we wish to remove => we can get the whole liquidity _tokenIdToPosition_ and then do %
 - _Returns_:
   - new amount of token X in the position
   - new amount of token Y in the position